How to Keep in Touch with Customers During The COVID-19 Crisis

 3 Tips for Improving Customer Communications During COVID-19

 1. Keep Them Updated

-2. Send Informational Content
+2. Provide Helpful Content

-For example, if you own a hair salon, send clients a list of ways they can care for their hair at home.
+For example, if you own a hair salon and are operating at reduced capacity, clients may have to wait longer periods for an appointment.
+In the meantime, you can send them a list of ways they can care for their hair at home.
 They’ll appreciate the advice, and your business will remain top of mind until they can visit your salon again.

 3. Ask How You Can Help

-If they have a subscription or other regular purchasing plan, try to be understanding if they must pause or cancel it.
-Although this can cause financial strain for your business in the present, keep in touch with these customers.
+If they have a subscription or other regular purchasing plan, be understanding if they must pause or cancel it.
+Although this can cause financial strain for your business in the present, keep providing these individuals with customer support.
 Hopefully, they’ll be able to resume their subscription at some point.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.